 Third, the article extrapolates the accelerating trend of SLR to predict dire impact in the next few decades.
 The authors predict that communities in the “hotbed” can expect to see another 8 to 11 inches of sea level rise.
 These already impaired communities will increasingly experience devastating effects from even milder storms of the future.

 This article serves as a wake-up call to governments that were slow to recognize the impact of SLR in the communities within their jurisdiction.
 Environmentalists used the publication of this paper and related publicity by US.
 Coast Guard(3) to amplify their message that “ignorance of science is not going to be a defense that politicians can wield for much longer”(4).

-1 This topic is important in Money Island, New Jersey where three of the closest communities – Thompson’s Beach, NJ, Sea Breeze NJ and Port Mahon DE – have all recently been evacuated.
+, New Jersey where three of the closest communities – Thompson’s Beach, NJ, Sea Breeze NJ and Port Mahon DE – have all recently been evacuated.
 The Money Island, NJ community is now being evacuated becasue of sea level rise.